PerArneng/filefuser/README.md

 text files, and then combines them into a MIME multipart message complete with generated headers and boundaries.

+> This tool is great for aggregating source code into a single file for easy pasting into a large language model.

 ## Installation

 On MacOS or Linux you can install filefuser using Homebrew: